LEGO Haunted House (10273)

 What the build is actually like, and the pieces worth knowing about.

 The build spreads across three floors and comfortably fills a few evenings.
 You start with the base and the drop tower's internals, which is the technical heart of the set, then work up through the rooms, and each floor has enough of its own personality that it rarely feels like a slog even at 3,231 pieces.
-The techniques lean modular, with lots of detailed interior and exterior work, so if you enjoy building the modular buildings you'll feel right at home.
-The main gripe on pacing is the drop tower mechanism itself, which takes patience to get running smoothly, plus a few wall sections that repeat.
+The techniques lean modular, with lots of detailed interior and exterior work, so if you enjoy the modular buildings you'll feel right at home.
+My one gripe on pacing is the drop-tower mechanism itself, which takes real patience to get running smoothly, plus a few wall sections that repeat.

-On the parts front there's no brand-new mold, but the recolors and prints are the real draw.
+There's no brand-new mold here, but the recolors and prints are the real draw.
 The 33-degree inner corner slope shows up in black for the first time ever, a part that had only appeared in a handful of sets before this one.
 Every decoration is printed rather than stickered, and some prints are lovely deep cuts, like the 1x2 computer tile that hadn't turned up in a set since 2004 and returns straight out of the 90s.
 The new 1x2 piano and organ key tiles are quietly the most useful thing in the box, because LEGO previously only made keyboard prints in 1x4, so builders finally get keyboards that aren't stuck in widths of four.
-At roughly 0.09 per piece with zero stickers, the part-count value here was strong for a set with this much printed character.
+At roughly 0.09 per piece with zero stickers, the part-count value here is strong for a set with this much printed character.

 Fun facts